JuliaGraphics/ColorSchemes.jl/docs/src/plotting.md

 ## Plots.jl

-To use colorschemes with [Plots.jl](https://github.com/tbreloff/Plots.jl), you can access the colors directly.
-For example, with the `contour()` function, use `cgrad()` to read the colorscheme as a gradient.
+To use ColorSchemes with [Plots.jl](https://github.com/tbreloff/Plots.jl), you can access the colors directly.
+For example, with the `contour()` function, use `cgrad()` to read the colors as a gradient.
 This renaissance-looking plot uses the `leonardo` scheme:

 ```
 using Plots, ColorSchemes